 When the court has deemed you eligible for filing chapter 7 bankruptcy, and you have filed the forms and paid the fees, the court will immediately issue an automatic stay.
 An automatic stay is some sort of bankruptcy protection that protects you from creditor harassment, property foreclosures, repossession, and wage garnishments.

 Once your qualified debts are discharged, you will be given a fresh start and have a second chance to rebuild your credit score since the filing will significantly affect your credit.

 Get Through the Whole Proceedings with Legal Help.

-If you are hesitant to ask for help from a qualified bankruptcy attorney from an esteemed bankruptcy law firm in Portland, Oregon due to the attorney fees, get a free consultation first.
+If you are hesitant to ask for help from a qualified bankruptcy attorney from an esteemed bankruptcy law firm in Portland, Oregon due to the attorney fees, get a free case evaluation first.
 You can get a quote and free legal advice to help you decide whether declaring bankruptcy is the answer to your debt problems.